benwilcock/cf-cqrs-microservice-sampler/README.md

  `cf dev start -s all`

-> Starting PCF-Dev takes a while - it emulates the internet :)
+> Starting PCF-Dev takes a while - it emulates complex cloud infrastructure in a single VM.

  - Login to PCF-Dev from the cf CLI: